-Martin Donohoe, MD, FACP is Adjunct Associate Professor in the Department of Community Health at Portland State University and senior physician at Kaiser Permanente Sunnyside Hospital.
+Martin Donohoe, MD, FACP is an adjunct faculty member in the School of Community Health at Portland State University and Senior Physician at Kaiser Permanente Sunnyside Hospital.
 He serves on the Social Justice Committee of Physicians for Social Responsibility (PSR) and the Board of Advisors of Oregon PSR, and was Chief Scientific Advisor to Oregon PSR’s Campaign for Safe Food from 2003-2011.

 He received his BS and MD from UCLA, completed internship and residency at Brigham and Women’s Hospital / Harvard Medical School, and was a Robert Wood Johnson Clinical Scholar at Stanford University.
 His career has included clinical practice in academic medical centers, community hospitals, and clinics for homeless and un/underinsured patients.

 Martin has taught courses in public health, medical humanities, social justice ethics, women’s health, and the history of medicine at UCLA, UCSF, Stanford, OHSU, Clark College, and Portland State.
 He has published articles and frequently lectures on public health and social justice, activism, and the medical humanities.

 This website grew out of my recognition that medical, and even nursing and public health, schools tend to inadequately address the social, economic, environmental, human rights, and cultural contributors to health and illness.
 Some of the content focuses on the medical humanities and the history of medicine, long-standing passions of mine.
 My goal is to create an on-line clearinghouse for information and curricular materials relevant to public health and social justice, and eventually to develop an annual, week-long colloquium/training, run by experts in their fields, for health professionals, students, and others interested in becoming social justice advocates.